What are UTIs?

 Start your journey to better bladder and vaginal health by booking a consultation, today.

 Despite normal test findings, symptoms of recurrent urinary tract infections can occur.
-The reason for this is not clear, however, research suggests that the bladder lining can become damaged when someone has a UTI.
+The reason for this is not apparent, however, research suggests that damage to the bladder lining during an infection can allow bacteria to embed within the bladder wall, leading to ongoing inflammation and discomfort.

 See a Consultant